 The quote by Sachem Walking Fox is characteristic of many indigenous peoples of North America, and many will deny that their people have ever truly engaged in “religion” as defined by the early Euro-American settlers.
 There aren’t Euro-American words to describe the Native American belief.
 Although many Native American’s adopted the “religious” practices of Euro-Americans, they were able to incorporate their belief in their personal prayers to the “Creator” or “Great Spirit” and most did not abandon their ceremonial traditions.

 “The problem is there has always been a tendency of outsiders to confuse “religion” with the living spirituality and ceremony of the Native American.

-For example, ancient ceremonial rituals like the Green Corn Ceremony, the Snake Dance, kachinas (ancestral spirits of the Pueblo peoples, believed to reside in the with them for part of each year), the Sun Dance, sweat-lodge ceremonies, and the sacred pipe are not specifically “religious” practices of various tribes, but are seen by the Native American as ceremony symbolic of their day-to-day existence on the Earth, and all of their day-to-day practices are seen as spiritual and ceremonial.
+For example, ancient ceremonial rituals like the Green Corn Ceremony, the Snake Dance, kachinas (ancestral spirits of the Pueblo people, believed to reside in the with them for part of each year), the Sun Dance, sweat-lodge ceremonies, and the sacred pipe are not specifically “religious” practices of various tribes, but are seen by the Native American as ceremony symbolic of their day-to-day existence on the Earth, and all of their day-to-day practices are seen as spiritual and ceremonial.
 There is no separation.

-In contrast to the daily spiritual living and ceremony of the Native was, and is still today, the early Euro-American practice of church on Sunday and for the most part, their day to day life tasks were not closely associated with their “religion” or “spiritual” practices.
+In contrast to the daily spiritual living and ceremony of the Native was, and is still today, the early Euro-American practice of church on Sunday and for the most part, their day-to-day life tasks were not closely associated with their “religion” or “spiritual” practices.

 “Native American Spiritual Healing